Archive product

 These ancient sculptures are in excellent condition and date from the first decades of the 20th century.

 Empire-style furniture and accessories date from the period between the late 18th and early 19th centuries.
-This style originated during Napoleon’s reign, heavily influenced by Roman and Greek decorative motifs.
+Everything was influenced by Napoleon’s reign, which imposed a strong resemblance to Roman and Greek decorative motifs.

 The most important aspect of elite antique furniture is originality.
 And this is ultimately crucial from the buyer's perspective, as many counterfeits circulate on the market.
 Luxury Products provides a certificate confirming the product's compliance with the actual description and photograph.
-We have at your disposal art appraisers, historians, and experts from around the world.
+We have art appraisers, historians, and experts from around the world at your disposal.

 Attributes / Details